tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 ##### Aggregating Logarithmic Proofs

-This protocol efficiently aggregate $ m $ range proofs into one short proof with a slight modification to the protocol presented in [Inner-Product Range Proof](l#inner-product-range-proof).
+This protocol efficiently aggregate $ m $ range proofs into one short proof with a slight modification to the protocol presented in [Inner-Product Range Proof](#inner-product-range-proof).
+For aggregate range proofs, the inputs of one range proof do not affect the output of another range proof.
+Aggregating logarithmic range proofs is especially helpful if a single *prover* $ \mathcal{P} $ needs to perform multiple range proofs at the same time.

 A proof system must be presented for the following relation:
 $$
 \{ (g,h \in \mathbb{G}) , \mspace{9mu} \mathbf {V} \in \mathbb{G}^m \mspace{3mu} ; \mspace{9mu}  \mathbf {v}, \gamma \in \mathbb{Z}_p^m ) \mspace{6mu}  : \mspace{6mu} V_j =h^{\gamma_j} g^{v_j} \mspace{6mu}  \wedge \mspace{6mu} v_j \in [0,2^n - 1] \mspace{15mu} \forall \mspace{15mu} j \in [1,m] \} \mspace{100mu} (8)
 $$